ludenticus/vpn-switcher/README.md

 # vpn-change

+## Description

 Script for automatic changing of your saved VPN connections under Linux.
-It will connect to the earliest used VPN
+In order to alternate VPNs, it will connect to the earliest used VPN.

+## Requirements

+* nmcli
+* Saved and working VPN connections

 ## Instructions